kamir/fuseki-parcel/README.md

 - Only one Fuseki Service is possible per cluster with this parcel.

 # Use-Cases:
-The Fuseki-Server should be installed on a Gateway node to enable internal and external access.
+The Fuseki-Server should be installed on a Gateway node to enable internal and external access to metadata exposed as a semantic network via SPARQL-queries.

-Primarily it is used for METADATA exposure as RDF graph.
-We use the Etosha tools to export Hive and HDFS metadata.
+Primarily this parcel is used for METADATA exposure as RDF graph.
+We use Etosha tools to expose Hive and HDFS metadata.
-Other sources are Cloudera Manager and Cloudera Navigator.
-This way we can savely control which details of highly sensitive internal metadata can be used by external tools in a standardized way.
+Other sources for such public METADATA exposure are: Cloudera Manager and Cloudera Navigator.
+This way we can savely control which details of highly sensitive internal metadata can be used by external tools in a standardized way for data exploration and data discovery in a de-centralized system.